opensvc/docs.opensvc.com/source/howto.automation.rst

 Rationale
 +++++++++

-For a service with more than 260 resources, handling the service through a file editor is too tedious and error-prone.
-The OpenSVC collector can present too selected users a form entrusted with the service configuration file formatting.
+For a service with more than 260 resources, handling the service configuration through a file editor is too tedious and error-prone.
+The OpenSVC collector can present to selected users a form entrusted with the service configuration file formatting.

 This form prompts the user for: